Chief Thomas A. Ogden Jr.

 Sgt.
 Nello Bruno

 Sgt.
-Nello Bruno began his law enforcement career in Ocean City, MD in 2001.
+Bruno began his law enforcement career with Ocean City Police Department (MD) in 2001.
 He joined the Carnegie Mellon University Police Department in 2004.
 Sgt.
 Bruno completed his basic police training at the Eastern Shore Criminal Justice Academy in 2001 and at the Indiana University of Pennsylvania Criminal Justice Training Center in 2004.
 He obtained a Bachelor’s Degree in Justice Studies from Fort Hays State University and has attended numerous in-service training courses.
 In 2010, Sgt.
 Bruno was assigned as the department’s Criminal Investigator.
-During his time as an investigator, Sgt.
-Bruno obtained a significant amount of training and experience in crime scene processing and computer investigations.
-In 2013, he was promoted to Police Sergeant and assigned to supervise a patrol shift.
+In 2013, Sgt Bruno was promoted to Police Sergeant and was assigned to supervise a patrol shift.
 Sgt.
-Bruno earned a Bachelor’s Degree in Justice Studies from Fort Hays State University.
+Bruno's additional responsiblities include overseeing the patrol function of the department and all department technology.